T11x-TWRP/twrp_device_samsung_goya/README.md

 Copyright 2022, TeamWin Recovery Project

 The Samsung Galaxy Tab 3 Lite 7.0 (codenamed _"goya"_) is a budget tablet from Samsung.
-It was released in October 2015.
+It was released in February 2014.

 |                   Basic | Spec Sheet                                            |
 | ----------------------: | :---------------------------------------------------- |